-How do TED Talk speakers take vast topics and condense them into brief talks?
+Experts like TED Talk speakers are experienced in taking vast topics and condensing them into brief talks.

-How to summarize articles in six quick steps
+How to summarize any article in six easy steps

 TED has three simple principles for scripting talks: